hansl40721/README-generator/sampleREADME.md

   ## Installation

-  Run node index.js
+  Clone Github repo

   ## Usage

-  I will do this later
+  Run node index.js in terminal

   ## Credits

-  None

-  None
+  NA

+  NA

   ## License

   MIT

   https://choosealicense.com/licenses/mit/

   ## Tests

-  None
+  NA

   ## Questions
+  If you have any questions or concerns about this project, reach out using either of the provided methods.

   Email:
+  fakeemail@gmail.com

   Github:
   https://github.com/hansl40721